 The most exciting development in Singapore’s urban planning framework is the Greater Southern Waterfront project, with about 1,000 hectares of land – 3 times the size of Marina Bay – available for development into new housing, commercial, cultural and entertainment uses.

 Extending from Pasir Panjang to Marina East, the Greater Southern Waterfront will be transformed into a major sought-after location for urban living along Singapore’s southern coast.
 In this regard, Marina Bay has been years in the making, while plans for the remaining areas, including Labrador, Tanjong Pagar and Pulau Brani, are planned to be implemented progressively over the longer term.

 As part of this transformation, PSA’s City Terminals (Tanjong Pagar, Keppel and Brani) as well as its Pasir Panjang Terminal are being relocated to Tuas, which will free up 325 and 600 hectares of waterfront land by 2027 and 2040 respectively.
 Concurrently, 1st phase development work over the next 5 to 10 years will start with the former Pasir Panjang Power District and Keppel Club site.

 The Greater Southern Waterfront is envisaged as a future gateway for live, work and play.
 There are plans to improve Singapore’s greenery by linking the proposed waterfront with West Coast Park and East Coast Park, as well as with the Rail Corridor and Sentosa Island.
-Sentosa Island will be rejuvenated, while Pulau Brani will be set aside for “fun and recreation”.
+Sentosa Island will be rejuvenated, while Pulau Brani will be set aside for “fun and recreation” with a new Downtown South.
 In the first phase, plans are in place to build 9,000 waterfront housing units on the Keppel Club site, including HDB BTO and private condos.